binder-app/mock-server/README.md

 # Binder Mock Server

-For when you want to test the Android app against something, but the server isn't done yet / is offline / whatever
+For when you want to test the Android app against something, but the server [isn't done yet|is offline|whatever]

 ## Usage